flashxio/FlashX-doc/pages/FlashMatrix-user-guide.md

 ### GenOps in FlashR

-**Inner product** (`fm.inner.prod(mat1, mat2, FUN1, FUN2, lazy.wide=FALSE)`) is a generalized matrix multiplication.
+**Inner product** ([`fm.inner.prod`](FlashR-API/fm.inner.prod.Rd.html)) is a generalized matrix multiplication.
 It replaces multiplication and addition in matrix multiplication with two element operators, respectively.
 As such, we can define many operations with inner product.
 For example, we can use inner product to compute various pair-wise distance matrics of data points, such as Euclidean distance and Hamming distance.

 Example: compute the Euclidean distance between every pair of data points.
 We create a special binary operator `fm.bo.euclidean`, which computes the square of the difference of two elements: `euclidean(x, y)=(x - y)^2`, and register it to FlashR.